Daisymay55/Daisymay55.github.io/as2readme.md

 - Any python program is required to edit the code- Created using Spyder
 - Any web browser is suitable for viewing the code - Created with Chrome

+  N.B.
+Application will require the installation of the following python add-ons to work on desktop:

+ - Folium
+ - Pandas
+ - branca.element

 *How to run the application*

 - Download and save the required files, then open Earthquakemap.py in a python program